How to Register a Limited Partnership in Ontario

 We’ve covered the benefits of a limited partnership.
 However, before registering for a limited partnership in Ontario, it is necessary to understand what the Ontario legislature surrounding it entails.

-The Limited Partnerships Act, which details the conditions of what constitutes a limited partnership in Ontario, says that limited partnership is dependent on the limited partner’s abstention from undertaking the primary management of, or having a controlling interest in, the partnership.
+The Limited Partnerships Act, which details the conditions of what constitutes a limited partnership in Ontario, says that limited partnership is dependent on the limited partner’s abstention from undertaking the primary management of the company or having a controlling interest in the partnership.

 This makes the limited liability of the partnership conditional and necessitates that the general partner controls the limited partnership at all times.